fforster/NSFConicyt_FF/README.md

 Slides from HiTS presentation given at UW

 - docomp.py:
-Python code used for noise and dipole studies
+Python code used for noise and dipole studies, need data files to work.